-The secret to acquiring new customers, offering top notch customer service, and wooing your existing customers to stick to your brand is as simple as understanding consumer behaviors.
-Why?
+The secret to acquiring new customers, offering top notch customer service, and getting your existing customers to stick with you, is all in understanding consumer behavior.

-Because when you understand this all-important aspect of your business, you’ll be able to learn what your customers want from your business and how to best serve them.
+When you fully grasp this all-important factor, you’ll learn what your customers really want from your business and how best to give it to them.

-Make no mistakes about it; people are still yearning for a great customer experience.
-Providing an excellent customer service will help your business to grow.
-The premium customer service will help you to retain the customers.
+People yearn for a great customer experience, so by providing it you can help your business to grow and retain customers.
 According to ClaraBridge, “45% of customers are willing to pay more for a better customer service.”
-More so, “83% of consumers need customer support while making an online purchase.”
+Moreover, “83% of consumers need customer support while making an online purchase.”

-Here are 7 tips which will help you in understanding customer service psychology.
+Here are 7 tips to help you understand customer service psychology.

 1. Customers will pay more for a personalized service

 “The goal of the company is to have customer service that is not the just the best, but legendary.” – Sam Walton